oddbird/oddsite/content/talks/resilient-systems.rst

       to create beautiful & integrated user experiences.
   - title: HTML & CSS in JS Frameworks
     summary: |
-      With the advent of JS frameworks,
+      With the advent of JavaScript frameworks,
-      we need to rethink exactly how the there core web languages relate and work together.
+      we need to rethink exactly how the core web languages relate and work together.
       With some thoughtful integration
       we can take advantage of all the new power in tools like React and Vue
-      without losing site of what HTML & CSS provide.
+      without losing sight of what HTML & CSS provide.
 summary: |
   **Set your team & project up for long-term success** with an in-depth training on front end code and workflow --